Tangerine-Community/Tangerine/README.md

 # Set up config.sh again.
 cp config.sh config.sh_backup
 cp config.defaults.sh config.sh
 # Migrate settings from config backup to config.sh.
-Set TANGERINE_VERSION to the same <version tag>.
 vim -O config.sh config.sh_backup
 rm config.sh_backup
 ./start.sh
+# Check for upgrade scripts that need to be run.
+Note that you can only run scripts that end in .sh and you need to run every script between your prior version to version you have upgraded to.
+docker exec -it tangerine-container ls /tangerine-server/upgrades
+# Run an upgrade script.
+docker exec -it tangerine-container /tangerine-server/v2.0.0.sh
 ```

 Note that if you have created groups already and you are now updating `T_HOST_NAME` or `T_PROTOCOL` in `config.sh`, you will manually need to edit the `settings` docs in each group.
 See [issue #114](https://github.com/Tangerine-Community/Tangerine/issues/114) for the status of this.